BUS456 Behavioral Business Strategy

 The term paper should be written in English.

 We will occasionally use MobLab for in-class experiments.

-The students will be provided with comprehensive slides and selected articles on canvas.
+The students will also be provided with selected articles on canvas.
 We will use articles from the literature in behavioral economics from world-leading journals - such as Nature and Management Science - as well as business-oriented articles, e.g., from the Harvard Business Review and the Journal of Marketing.

 - ECTS Credits